Prajjwal/prajjwal.github.io/_posts/2017-01-10-list-privacy-measures.md

 ### file.io

-[file.io](http://file.io/) basically deletes your file after it is downloaded.
+[file.io](http://file.io/) deletes your file after it is downloaded once, eliminating the possibility that you'll leave something lying around on a remote server.
 I've got a small [shell script that uploads to file.io](https://github.com/Prajjwal/dotfiles/blob/master/bin/fileio) which I use all the time.
 Consider encrypting manually with openssl before you upload here.